ThaumRystra/DiceCloud/app/private/docs/property/effect.md

 # Effects

 Effects are the core of the DiceCloud engine.
 Effect change the values of attributes, skills, and calculations in a way that is transparent and auditable, keeping character sheets organized and understandable, even when using intricate homebrew rules on high level characters.
-To understand how effects work is to understand DiceCloud characters.

 ---